Two women engaged in a conversation, one with red hair and the other with blonde hair, indoors.

 How To Say No When You Mean It

 Sounds easy?
-It might to some, but saying no and setting limits with others can be painstakingly difficult for many of us.
+It might seem so to some, but saying no and setting limits with others can be painstakingly difficult for many of us.
 Saying no to others can be scary.

 We fear others’ rejection if we say no.